 Unconventional Side Control Escapes: A BJJ Tutorial

-What follows should be considered supplemental to a basic escape strategy (back to guard, hitting your knees), and in no way a replacement for the fundamentals.
+What follows should be considered supplemental to a basic escape strategy (back to guard, hitting your knees) and in no way a replacement for the fundamentals.
 Having said that, sometimes you have to be extremely sneaky in order to get what you want in BJJ.

 Option 1: Arm Stuck

 Here's one of my personal favorite defensive postures from side control.
-Conventional wisdom suggests that both defensive frames should be underneath, with one "frame" (elbow and forearm) across the waist, and the other underneath the chin.
+Conventional wisdom suggests that both defensive frames should be underneath, with one "frame" (elbow and forearm) across the waist and the other underneath the chin.

-Once that inside knee is in, it's just a matter of inserting your butterfly hook on top.
+Once that inside knee is in, it's just a matter of inserting a butterfly hook on top.
 I'll frequently go right into a sweep from here (see How to Use Overhooks in Butterfly Guard for a reference on how to do this sweep), but you can just use the technique to escape from side control if you'd prefer.